Day Care Provider

 Thanks for the quick response to my other question!
 As a follow-up, WHY would day-care centers prohibit you babysitting clients' kids outside of normal working hours?
 Doesn't everyone win in that scenario?

-Asked by Suzanne (Tulsa) about 12 years ago
+Asked by Suzanne (Tulsa) over 12 years ago

 No problem!
 I'm off today so I"m able to get back to people quickly...At one of my first centers, the director explained it that it keeps the relationship between parents and teachers professional rather than personal.
 At that same center, I was close friends with the parent (and obviously knew their child well) for a couple years before I had began working there.
 She had asked me to help a couple mornings taking her daughter to school because she had some dr appointments and stuff so I had obviously helped her out.
 I was almost fired for that, and even asked to take my personal relationship with the family "back a notch" Needless to say I didn't stay at that place to much longer because I wouldn't sacrifice my personal life for my work life!
 I think that rule is so that it eliminates personal relationships with the families.
 If you're having a rough day at work and you call your friend to have dinner to vent or whatever and said friend has children in that school and you start spilling the beans, I think that would lead to problems.